 Choosing an Integration Mode

-- Workflow Control Plane (WCP) for governed, multi-step workflow execution
+- Workflow Control Plane (WCP) for step-level governance around existing orchestrators and durable workflows.

 The right choice depends less on language and more on who owns the LLM call and where you want governance to happen.